giancarlo/gbc/docs/language-reference.md

 #### `catch` Block

-The `catch` block is a construct used within the stream pipeline to intercept errors.
-It allows you to define custom behavior when errors occur.
+The `catch` block in a stream pipeline intercepts errors and defines custom error-handling behavior.
 It can emit new values to replace the error and continue processing the stream.

 The `"done"` keyword can be used to signal completion of the stream.
 This prematurely terminates the stream processing due to the encountered error.